-As evidenced by several metrics, the actions included in goal 2 were integral in making progress toward achieving its desired outcomes.
-Actions 2.1 and 2.2--The office support and custodial staff contributed to students' and parents' positive 2021-22 survey responses with regard to clean, safe, and well-maintained schools.
-At Alview School, 92% of parents felt welcome and 99% responded that their children were safe at school.
-At Dairyland, 92% of parents felt welcome and 83% felt that their children were safe at school.
+As evidenced by several metrics, the actions included in goal 2 were integral in making progress toward achieving desired outcomes.
+Actions 2.1 and 2.2: The office support and custodial staff contributed to students' and parents' positive 2022-23 survey responses with regard to clean, safe, welcoming, and well-maintained schools.
+At Alview School, 95% of parents felt welcome and 98% responded that their children were safe at school.
+At Dairyland, 93% of parents felt welcome and 98% felt that their children were safe at school.
+An action that was not included in the 2022-23 LCAP was the addition of access controls at both campuses; that initiative was funded through federal safety grants.
+With the addition of locked doors and key fobs, parent responses about safety grew over 10% from the previous year.
 In addition, the "Good" rating on the Facilities Inspection Tool also proved to be a strong indicator of the importance of a well-staffed maintenance department.

-Actions 2.3 and 2.7--The character education and positive behavior rewards were effective in contributing to student engagement as measured by low suspension, expulsion and drop-out rates in 2021-22.
-All were at 0%.
+Actions 2.3 and 2.7: The character education and positive behavior rewards were effective in contributing to student engagement as measured by low suspension, expulsion and drop-out rates in 2022-23.
+The suspension rate was at .7% and expulsion/drop-out rates were both at 0%.